inscopix/pyisx/docs/examples/readData.md

 # Reading Data

 This section demonstrates how the `isx` package can be used to read data from Inscopix files.
-Refer to :ref:`this table <fileTypes>` for reference on the Inscopix file types and read support.
+Refer to the [file types](../overview) table for reference on the Inscopix file types and read support.

 :::{note}
 The following sections assume the `isx` package has been imported, i.e., `import isx`